joloponogo/Resilience-Hackathon/backend/README.md

 1. Install Python
 2. Install the required modules.
 They are **osmnx**, **scikit-learn**, **folium**
-   Recommandation: Some of these packages are harder to install on Windows, for a more streamlined experience one might prefer to use Linux.
+   Recommendation: Some of these packages are harder to install on Windows, for a more streamlined experience one might prefer to use Linux.

 ## How to use